JustSleightly/SleightlyBall/README.md

 To my early alpha customers/testers for waiting up to nearly 11 months for this release - LeBUBBLES/ksivl/mango/KeepItBlank/Zen/Squirtles/PrimeSlav/Ember/Ronin

-**[PF_Cactus](https://discord.gg/FJKB768)** - For the original inspiration of making a custom inspector multi-step setup script with his original drone prefab
+**[PF_Cactus](https://discord.gg/FJKB768)** - For the original inspiration of making a custom inspector multi-step setup script with his original drone

 **[Joshuarox100](https://github.com/Joshuarox100)** - Whose logic in [Inventory Inventor](https://github.com/Joshuarox100/VRC-Inventory-Inventor) is directly used for the memory optimization in this system